This post contains affiliate links. You can view my full disclosure here.

 - Try not to control your anxiety too much.
 Don’t get me wrong, I know how hard it can be to try to ignore anxiety.
 But the more you focus on your anxiety and try to control it, the worse it can get.

 - Keep a journal.
 Writing down your thoughts and feelings really helps.
 It’s also helpful to try to always keep your journal with you so you have it whenever you need it.
-(And here are my tips for starting a journal, plus 55 journal prompts!)
+(And here’s a list of bullet journal essentials for beginners!)

 - Try not to drink too much alcohol.
 Try not to abuse any substances because that’s a quick way to feed your anxiety.